Skip to main content

 Transparency report

-Pulse is in private beta.
-We have not received any government requests for customer data because we have no public customers yet.
-Our first transparency report will publish here once we’re past private-beta volume, on a quarterly cadence, with jurisdictional breakdowns for everything we’re legally allowed to disclose.
+Pulse is in early access.
+We have not received any government requests for customer data.
+Our first transparency report will publish here once we have meaningful volume, on a quarterly cadence, with jurisdictional breakdowns for everything we’re legally allowed to disclose.

 first report